Get,

 Robust Antibody Response In Children Found With Pfizer Vaccine

-By Shreya Gupta +2 more
+By Dr. Nikita Toshi +2 more

 Introduction

-As time passes, a larger chunk of the world population is getting vaccinated, finally signalling an end in sight for the Covid-19 pandemic.
-As we enter the final few months of 2021, countries are starting to think about Covid-19 vaccinations for younger demographics, especially teens.
+As time passes, a larger chunk of the world population is getting vaccinated, finally signaling an end in sight for the Covid-19 pandemic.
+As we enter the final few months of 2021, countries are starting to think about COVID-19 vaccinations for younger demographics, especially teens.
 The vaccine made by Pfizer in the USA has already been approved for older children (over 12 years).
 Soon though, it looks like children in the 5 – 11 age bracket may be able to get the jab.

 According to Pfizer, vaccination for this age group can be initiated by the time Halloween rolls around.
 The possibility of schools opening up soon seems very real with this news and it may only be a matter of time before we see the same trend around the world.